 By choosing to work abroad, you've shown you're not afraid to throw yourself into the unknown and try earning money in a completely unknown environment.

-Encourages you to learn new languages
+Travelling encourages you to learn new languages

-Just being able to show you've taken the time to learn another language when travelling will look great to new potential employers.
+Just being able to show you've taken the time to learn another language when travelling will look great to potential employers.
 Not only does it indicate that you're naturally inquisitive and interested in other cultures, but it shows you're able to apply yourself to something and stick with it.

-Teaches you how to manage stress
+Travelling teaches you how to manage stress

 No company will want to hire a flapper, as they tend to make everyone around them stress out, too!

-This is something that many people find quite daunting, but the more you do it the easier it gets – and after a while, you might even find you grow to enjoy it!
+This is something that many people find quite daunting, but the more you do it, the easier it gets – and after a while, you might even find you grow to enjoy it!

 Being exposed to these sorts of situations will make it easier for you to communicate with new clients in a relaxed and confident manner, and increase your chances of fitting in well with colleagues.

 This is not only great for opening your mind to other cultures and giving you a wider perspective of the world, but keeping in touch via social media, email or carrier pigeon could also work to your advantage in the future should you decide to look for work in another country.

 If there's one major change that you'll find in yourself (if you don't have this quality already) is how adaptable you'll suddenly become when travelling.

-All the home comforts and routines that were once so important to you – like straightening your hair twice a day and being able to watch Hollyoaks every night – just won't matter to you anymore.
+All the home comforts and routines that were once so important to you – like straightening your hair twice a day and being able to watch Netflix every night – just won't matter to you anymore.

 You'll also learn to enjoy being thrown out of your comfort zone, and this is a great trait for the working world.
 Employers want to know that you'll be able to cope if something unexpected happens and you're required to step up and out of your normal role.
-Peace of cake!

-Makes you more responsible
+Travelling makes you more responsible and self-aware

-You're looking out for yourself in a foreign country, with no mum and dad to pick up the pieces if things go wrong, so this really throws you into the deep end (in a good way).
+You're looking out for yourself in a foreign country, with no mum and dad to pick up the pieces if things go wrong.
+So this really throws you into the deep end (in a good way).

 This is also great experience for the workplace, as it teaches you to be more independent, responsible for your own actions and more likely to take the initiative to get things done.

-Every problem you're met with that you need to deal with is like a lesson – you’ll get better and better at thinking practically and calmly about difficult situations each time you have to deal with one, and better at working out how to solve them!
+Every problem you're met with that you need to deal with is like a lesson.
+You'll get better and better at thinking practically and calmly about difficult situations each time you have to deal with one, and better at working out how to solve them.